prasanna-emmadi/FindONow-Backend/README.md

 - [ ] Testing
 - [x] Deployment

 ## Docker

 - docker build -t fs16-backend .
 - docker run -dp 127.0.0.1:8080:8080 fs16-backend

+## Docker notes

+- backend docker was exiting, upon careful observation I noticed the location of index.js in a the docker container is different from the local build
+- I have created a different script in package.json for starting backend from docker
+- Then .env file in the full stack project has the environment variables for SERVER_URL and DB_URL which are pointing the server and mongodb database
+- The frontend starts at localhost:80
+- The backend starts at localhost:8080